Does Your Website Need a Text Resize Feature to Be Senior-Friendly?

 A Drain on Resources

-Now more than ever, users demand fast-loading web pages, and page speed has an impact on user satisfaction.
+Now more than ever, users demand fast-loading web pages, and page speed has an impact on user satisfaction, as well as search performance.
 Additional elements that load on your pages make your pages load less efficiently; in this light, the cost/benefit tradeoff for loading a widget of questionable benefit becomes less appealing.

 Good Design Is Inherently User-Friendly